 - Full of fresh vegetables

 In addition to being easy, delicious, and nutritious, this teriyaki noodles recipe features simple ingredients and a homemade teriyaki sauce.
 I listed the exact items I include below and provide notes on what kind of noodles to use.
-You’ll also find substitutes to make this recipe affordable and approachable with items you can purchase at your local grocery store.

 For the teriyaki noodles